Lego Disney Princess: Villains Unite: Voice cast

 Additionally, non-speaking appearances of other Disney characters include a Magic Broom and Chernabog from Fantasia, the Evil Queen's raven, Jaq, Gus and Mary from Cinderella, and the forest owl from Sleeping Beauty.
-Jasmine is mentioned by Jafar where he mentioned that he would've had a witty comment if she was here.
+Jasmine is mentioned by Jafar where he mentioned that he would have had a witty comment if she was here.

 Production

 Lego Disney Princess: Villains Unite was announced on July 24, 2025.
 Animation for the special was done by Atomic Cartoons, replacing Pure Imagination Studios and Zebu Animation Studios from the prior special.
 The trailer for the special released on August 12, 2025.

 Release

 Lego Disney Princess: Villains Unite was released on Disney+ on August 25, 2025.

 Reception

 Viewership

-Lego Disney Princess: Villains Unite ranked No. 2 on Disney+'s "Top 10" list—a daily updated list of the platform's most-watched titles—on August 28.
+Lego Disney Princess: Villains Unite ranked No. 1 on Disney+'s daily "Top 10" list a day after its premiere—a ranking based on daily viewership across both films and episodic content—and remained on the chart through August 30, 2025.

 Critical response

 Alex Reif of Laughing Place said that Lego Disney Princess: Villains Unite is a lively follow-up to The Castle Quest, bringing friendship, imagination, and Lego magic into another playful adventure.
 He found that the special expands the world by adding more princesses and villains, with returning voices like Jodi Benson, Anika Noni Rose, Mandy Moore, and Auli’i Cravalho adding authenticity.
 Reif appreciated the humor of seeing the characters behave in ways different from their original films—like Rapunzel searching for new household items to use as weapons—calling it "all in good fun."
 He praised the clever cameos, such as the Bog Monster and Sir Hiss from Robin Hood, which give adult Disney fans something extra to enjoy.
 Reif noted that while the special also showcases new Lego playsets, it ultimately encourages kids to use their creativity, tying in with Disney’s "Create Your World" campaign.
 Ashley Moulton of Common Sense Media gave Lego Disney Princess: Villains Unite a grade of three out of five stars, noting that while the special includes mild battles with villains and a bog monster, the overall tone remains light and nonthreatening.
 Moulton appreciated the themes of altruism, teamwork, and courage, observing that the princesses are portrayed as brave, resourceful, and in control of their own destinies, while the villains' selfishness is not rewarded.
 She also highlighted the special's efforts to modernize classic princesses by giving them more agency and humor, even parodying Gaston's toxic masculinity.
 However, she pointed out that despite strong gender representation, diversity remains limited, with most princesses portrayed as white and "conventionally attractive."